RuitaoLiang/p-and-e-final-project-spring-2018/README.md

-# Traffic Congestion Map
+# Traffic Congestion Indicator

-It is a map which shows users the traffic congestion situation of North America.
+It is a map which shows users the traffic congestion situation of North America and plays different music as a result of the amount of traffic incident.

 ## Summary

 The goal of my project is to use the technology to help people identify the traffic situation.
-After a user inputs the latitude and longitude range of an area in North America, the map will display the traffic congestion situation with numbers of red dots.
+After a user inputs the latitude and longitude range of an area in North America, the map will display the traffic congestion situation with numbers of red dots and play different music as a result of the amount of traffic incident.
 For example, When a user inputs the coordinates of California:25,-110,43,-125, the map will show lots of red dots on Log Angeles and the Bay Area.
-A similar situation happens in Chicago and New York, since both of them are big cities.However, if the user inputs: 48,-140,70,-110, the coordinates of Canada, there are fewer red dots appeared.
+A similar situation happens in Chicago and New York, since both of them are big cities.
+As the number of incident is more than 50, user will hear the sound of car explosion.
+However, if the user inputs: 48,-140,70,-110, the coordinates of Canada, there are fewer red dots appeared.
+At this time, user will hear leisure sounds.

 ## Component Parts